AndreaCrotti/Unit-testing-talk/unit.rst

 Unit test
 =========

 ..
+The good news though is that Python is really awesome for writing
+.. unit tests, (I even used it in the past to unit test java code with
+..
+Jython for example).

+..
 A unit test is small, isolated, testing a very small part of the
 .. code.
 When a test fail you would know the 5-lines range of code